haberdashPI/Weber.jl/docs/src/trial_guide.md

          timeout(() -> display("Too Late!"),iskeydown,150ms))
 ```

-This exact sequence of timing would not be possible withou using the `>>`
+This exact sequence of timing would not be possible without using the `>>`
 operator because the timing of the `timeout` moment depends on user input, while we
 want soundB to be played at a reliable time.